patdie421/pct-connectors-rebuild/README.md

 Connections are described in this [schema](hardware/a2keyboardToPCT/a2keyboardToPCT.pdf)

 ### PCB
-Based on the connection schema, can be found in this repository:
+Based on the connections schema, it can be found in this repository:
 [KiCad project and gerber files](hardware/a2keyboardToPCT/V0.0)

 ### status